 Some of us sat on a stone ledge to get off of our feet for a few minutes.
 At the end of the ledge, there was a grandma with two toddlers in a double stroller.
 “Your parents went to go on a ride.
 Can you not behave just for the few minutes until they get back?”
 The grandma sounded weary.
 The little boy had his foot on the little girl’s face.
 Yes, on.
 I asked the grandma if she would mind if I gave them some bubbles, and she seemed happy to potentially have a few seconds of distraction.

-I looked at the children and asked them if they would like some bubbles.
+Looking at the children, I asked them if they would like some bubbles.
 I had their undivided attention.
 If they promised not to fight, then I would give them each their own bubbles.
 I had to hold back my chuckle at how quickly that little boy sat up straight and proper.
 I said that he had to promise not to touch his sister.
 That cute, little toddler shook my hand and promised.
 I gave them each their own bottle of bubbles, and I am compelled to tell you that I got as much of a smile as they did!

 We went to Avatar Flight of Passage at Animal Kingdom.
 Have you ridden this ride yet?
 My sister-in-law and I actually squealed with excitement after we got off of the ride.
 It was incredible!
 We had gotten a rider swap Fast Pass because not everyone could go on at the same time due to some little ones in our group.
 It was kind late afternoon, and everyone was a bit tired.
 After we got off of the ride, the general consensus was that everybody wanted to go relax back at the resort.
 The guys did not use the Fast Pass ticket.
 We could throw it away, orrrr….